NathanielHorne/casper_tutorials_devel_fresh_eyes/fresh_eyes_notes/getting_started_notes.md

 To be completely candid and transparent, I have no idea what most of this meant.
 I can guess what "direct sampling" meant, but other terms such as "mixer," "numerically controlled oscillator (NCO)," "interpolation," and "decimation" were foreign to me.

+---

+I logged off my laptop and headed home.
+For some reason, when I SSH'd into Clyde, `Conda` command was present on Clyde.
+So, I ran `conda create --name RFSOC_TRY_1 python=3.9` to create a virtual environment to try this.

+I made a folder for a new install and cloned into the tutorial repo.

+From there, I changed my directory to the cloned repo.

+Then, I ran `conda activate RFSOC_TRY_1` to activate the environment.

+There is a script that J. Naylor wrote that streamlined the install process.

+I used `chmod +x casper_installer_7_9_25_jaxson.sh` to grant the installer executable permissions.

+From there, I ran the installer by using `./[path_to_script]/casper_installer_7_9_25_jaxson.sh`

+I was asked to confirm my installation directories for certain dependencies like python or Xilinx.
+I didn't need to update any of the paths.
+From what I've been told, this was because I was in a Conda environment.

 # 11/12/2025
 CASPER TUTORIALS DAY TWO: